 ENERGY STAR was introduced by EPA in 1992 as a voluntary, market-based partnership to reduce greenhouse gas emissions through energy efficiency.
 Today, the ENERGY STAR label can be found on more than 50 different kinds of products, new homes and commercial and industrial buildings.
 Products and buildings that have earned the ENERGY STAR designation prevent greenhouse gas emissions by meeting strict energy-efficiency specifications set by the government.
 In 2006, Americans, with the help of ENERGY STAR, saved about $14 billion on their energy bills while reducing the greenhouse gas emissions equivalent to those of 25 million vehicles.

 New Report on Particulate Matter from Gasoline Vehicles

 EPA’s Office of Transportation and Air Quality (OTAQ) has released a report entitled “Analysis of Particulate Matter (PM) Emissions from Gasoline Vehicles in Kansas City” covering data analysis collected during 2004 and 2005.
 EPA believes there may be substantial state and local stakeholder interest in this report because it offers a first look at how PM emissions from one particular segment of the onroad vehicle fleet may change compared to the currently approved mobile emissions factor model.
-More information on the report can be found at Mobile Source Emission Factors.

 Texas Wastewater Record-Keeping and Reporting Workshops